 The Village and Clan authority over lands and sacred sites are included as part of the CEDS.
 The CEDS will be utilized as a document not only for planning economic development, but also as a means of protecting the Village's right to develop their own plans for future housing, small to major infrastructure improvements/developments and other initiatives within each village's jurisdiction.
-The Villages are in of control planning and development, both by growth in housing or by other economic development.
+The Villages are in control of planning and development, both by growth in housing or by other economic development.
 Each Village will be included into the CEDS so that the document can create awareness for all members; even where no development is planned leaving the village to handle its own growth, according to its own decisions as time goes forward.

 The Hopi Comprehensive Economic Development Strategy will be a guide for the Tribal Council, the Villages and the people to be utilized for applying for federal, state, and local funding opportunities that will assist the tribe in facing the challenges of building a sustainable homeland in a remote reservation environment with few direct links to the regional and national economies.
+The 2016 CEDS will review the content, guidelines and recommendations for creating an impactful CEDS over the next phase.